NHS Oversight Framework

 A set of oversight metrics has been published, applicable to integrated care boards, NHS trusts and foundation trusts, to support implementation of the framework.
 These will be used to indicate potential issues and prompt further investigation of support needs and align with the five national themes of the NHS oversight Framework: quality of care, access and outcomes; preventing ill health and reducing inequalities; people; finance and use of resources; and leadership and capability.

-Annual assessment of integrated care boards (ICBs): supporting guidance
+Annual assessment of integrated care boards (ICBs)

-Under the terms of the NHS Act 2006 (As amended by the Health and Care Act 2022) NHS England is required to undertake an annual assessment of each ICB in respect of each financial year and publish a summary of these assessments.
+Under the terms of the NHS Act 2006 (as amended by the Health and Care Act 2022), NHS England is required to undertake an annual assessment of each ICB in respect of each financial year and publish a summary of these assessments.